bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 ***

 ### Delete User Account
 > Note that there is no verify step here.
-This function will delete the user account as soon as it is run
+This function will delete the user account as soon as it is run.
 ```
 Firebase.Auth.delete_user_account()
 ```

 This function is used to delete the user account from Firebase for the currently logged in user by sending the current ID Token.
-The script will post the data to the `delete_account_request_url`.
+The script will POST the data to the `delete_account_request_url`.

 This should be used with extreme caution as there is no restoring an account once it is gone.
-Note that this function is for a user to delete their own account, an admin can also do this via the Web GUI.
+Note that this function is for a user to delete their own account; an admin can also do this via the Web GUI.

 <p align="right"><a href="#contents-on-this-page">Back</a></p>